 Ideally, a debt consolidation loan won’t cost you anything you weren’t already going to pay in interest with your existing loans.
 While some debt consolidation loans come with origination fees — usually 1% to 5% of your loan amount that’s often deducted before you receive the money — it’s possible to find a consolidation loan offering no upfront fees.

-When weighing consolidation loans, your APR and monthly repayments are two other costs to heed.
-Typically, you need to have excellent credit and a low debt-to-income ratio to qualify for the lowest APRs that range from 5% to 10%.
+When weighing consolidation loans, your APR and monthly repayments are two other costs to consider.
+Typically, you need to have excellent credit and a low debt-to-income ratio to qualify for the lowest APRs.

 You might be concerned about immediate costs, however.
 In that case, a loan with a longer loan term could meet your needs.
-You’ll end up paying more in the end, because your interest accumulates over a longer term.
-But your monthly repayments can be significantly lower than with a shorter term.
+While you’ll end up paying more in the end because your interest accumulates over a longer term, your monthly repayments can be significantly lower than with a shorter term.